 In spite of the fact that Zacks Rank and ABR both appear on a scale from 1 to 5, they are two completely different measures.

 Broker recommendations are the sole basis for calculating the ABR, which is typically displayed in decimals (such as 1.28).
 The Zacks Rank, on the other hand, is a quantitative model designed to harness the power of earnings estimate revisions.
 It is displayed in whole numbers -- 1 to 5.

 It has been and continues to be the case that analysts employed by brokerage firms are overly optimistic with their recommendations.
 Because of their employers' vested interests, these analysts issue more favorable ratings than their research would support, misguiding investors far more often than helping them.

 In contrast, the Zacks Rank is driven by earnings estimate revisions.
 And near-term stock price movements are strongly correlated with trends in earnings estimate revisions, according to empirical research.

-In addition, the different Zacks Rank grades are applied proportionately to all stocks for which brokerage analysts provide current-year earnings estimates.
-In other words, this tool always maintains a balance among its five ranks.
+Furthermore, the different grades of the Zacks Rank are applied proportionately across all stocks for which brokerage analysts provide earnings estimates for the current year.
+In other words, at all times, this tool maintains a balance among the five ranks it assigns.

-There is also a key difference between the ABR and Zacks Rank when it comes to freshness.
-When you look at the ABR, it may not be up-to-date.
-Nonetheless, since brokerage analysts constantly revise their earnings estimates to reflect changing business trends, and their actions get reflected in the Zacks Rank quickly enough, it is always timely in predicting future stock prices.
+Another key difference between the ABR and Zacks Rank is freshness.
+The ABR is not necessarily up-to-date when you look at it.
+But, since brokerage analysts keep revising their earnings estimates to account for a company's changing business trends, and their actions get reflected in the Zacks Rank quickly enough, it is always timely in indicating future price movements.

-In terms of earnings estimate revisions for Zscaler, the Zacks Consensus Estimate for the current year has increased 0.6% over the past month to $1.24.
+Looking at the earnings estimate revisions for Home Depot, the Zacks Consensus Estimate for the current year has declined 0.1% over the past month to $16.64.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report